AlexRaudvee/Visualisations-Recomendations-Draco-LLMs/README.md

 ## Introduction

-This project implements an automated pipeline for visualization recommendation, using the following tools:
+This project implements an automated pipeline for visualization recommendations, using the following tools:
 - **Draco2**: A constraint solver to recommend visualizations in **Vega-Lite** format.
 - **LLM (Gemini API)**: Used to identify relevant columns for visualization from a dataset.
 - **Evaluation Metrics**: Combined evaluation using multimodal LLMs and Draco's scoring system, which accounts for soft constraint violations.
-In more detail, method is described bellow.
+The method is described below in more detail.
 - **Dataset**: The dataset used is the **weather dataset** from Vega-Lite.

 ---

 ## Principles of Visualization
-Before we start to dive into how the Evaluation was done, I need to bring in lights few terms and principles that are going to be used in further explanations, and which are going to be used for evaluation of the generated visualizations.
+Before we start to dive into how the Evaluation was done, I need to introduce a few terms and principles that will be used in further explanations and for evaluating the generated visualizations.

 #### Expressiveness
-Expressiveness pertains to the extent to which a visualization accurately represents the underlying data and relationships.
+Expressiveness pertains to how a visualization accurately represents the underlying data and relationships.
 An expressive visualization ensures that all relevant information is depicted without distortion or omission, enabling viewers to interpret the data's true meaning.
 This includes choosing the right type of chart or graph that aligns with the data's characteristics and the message intended to be communicated.

 #### Efficiency
 Efficiency in data visualization refers to the ability of a visual representation to convey information quickly and accurately to the viewer.
 An efficient visualization minimizes cognitive load, allowing users to grasp insights without unnecessary effort.
 This involves clear design, appropriate use of visual elements, and elimination of superfluous details that do not contribute to understanding the data.